arshmalkana/Homelab-Docs/docs/installation.md

 ### 3. Nginx Proxy Manager (NPM)

 **Purpose**:
-NPM acts as a reverse proxy.
-Instead of remembering ports (`9090`, `9000`, etc.), I can map services to subdomains like:
+NPM is a reverse proxy.
+Instead of remembering ports (`9090`, `9000`, etc.), I can map services/ports to subdomains like:

 * `cockpit.itsarsh.dev`
 * `portainer.itsarsh.dev`